alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 This document intends to cover the first milestone for defining requirements for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.
 This may in turn lead to progress in investigating, developing and standardizing potential experimental methods of meeting those requirements.

 The motivation for this work is to extend the confidentiality methods used between a user's stub resolver and a recursive resolver to the recursive queries sent by recursive resolvers in response to a DNS lookup (when a cache miss occurs and the server must perform recursion to obtain a response to the query).
-A recursive resolver will send queries to root servers, to Top Level Domain (TLD) servers, to authoritative first level domain servers and potentially to other authoritative DNS servers and each of these query/response transactions presents an opportunity to extend the confidentiality of user DNS queries.
+A recursive resolver will send queries to root servers, to Top Level Domain (TLD) servers, to authoritative second level domain servers and potentially to other authoritative DNS servers and each of these query/response transactions presents an opportunity to extend the confidentiality of user DNS queries.

 # Terminology